 Domestic Partner Benefits

-Domestic partnerships are designed to give each partner in the partnership the same benefits, economic and noneconomic, as married couples.
+Domestic partnerships are designed to give each partner in the partnership many of the same benefits, economic and noneconomic, as married couples.
 Some states call domestic partnerships civil unions, but the overall design is similar.
-While domestic partnerships were originally created in response to same-sex couples, some states allow opposite-sex couples to register as domestic partners as well.
+While domestic partnerships were originally created to accommodate same-sex couples, opposite-sex couples may register as domestic partners as well.

 The benefits afforded to domestic partners differ greatly between states.
 The benefits granted to domestic partnerships to make them comparable to married couples will often include:

 - Health insurance

 - Life insurance